ayimdomnic/FileManager/README.md

     }

     /**
-     * This function reorders the records: the record with the first id in the array
+     * This function reorders the records: the record with the first id in thearray
      * will get order 1, the record with the second it will get order 2, ...
      *
      * A starting order number can be optionally supplied (defaults to 1).